aspnetboilerplate/aspnetboilerplate/doc/WebSite/Startup-Configuration.md

 This makes it easy to investigate module configurations and collect them in a single place (Configuration.Modules...).
-ABP itself defines extension methods for it's own module configurations.
+ABP itself defines extension methods for its own module configurations.

 At some point, MyModule needs this configuration.
 You can inject MyModuleConfig and use the configured values.
 Example: